JuanDGarridoR/workshop-2-IP/README.md

 3. **Point 3**

-A program to calculate the monthly cell phone fee.
+A program that calculates the monthly cell phone rate, which depends on the number of minutes used and is based on the following criteria:

    - Base fee: **$50,000**.
    - First 500 minutes → $100 per minute.